ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Hero removed the towel from his face and wiped a circle on the tall window between them, revealing the overcast sky outside.

-"I worked on this building in the early nineties."
+"I worked on this building in the early nineties.
+When you were a boy."

 "Wow."